EdoardoNegri/mARble-run/README.md

 Build intricate marble tracks in augmented reality, where your imagination knows no bounds.
 Watch as your marbles race through your designs, and battle for the first place.

 ### The Team:
--Soroush Jahanzad
+- Soroush Jahanzad

--Edoardo Negri
+- Edoardo Negri

--Cyril Pomsar
+- Cyril Pomsar

--Aaron Zürcher
+- Aaron Zürcher